Pinkerton (detective agency): Modern era

-In 2020 they were hired by Amazon to spy on warehouse workers for signs of union activity.
-It was revealed in 2022 that Starbucks had hired a former Pinkerton employee as part of their union busting efforts.
+In 2020, they were hired by Amazon to spy on warehouse workers for signs of union activity.
+In 2022, it was reported that Starbucks had hired a former Pinkerton employee as part of their union-busting efforts.

-In 2020, Michael Dolloff, an unlicensed security guard contracted through Pinkerton, shot and killed Lee Keltner, a conservative protestor in Denver, Colorado.
+In 2020, Matthew Dolloff, an unlicensed security guard contracted through Pinkerton, shot and killed Lee Keltner, a conservative protester, in Denver, Colorado.
 Dolloff had been contracted by Pinkerton to guard a camera-crew working for 9News.
-They had been assigned to cover clashes between liberal and conservative protestors in Denver.
-Keltner, a veteran of the U.S. Navy, had told a camera-man to stop filming him; Dolloff then approached Keltner.
-Keltner hit Dolloff, before spraying him with bear-spray.
-Dolloff then shot Keltner.
-Dolloff was arrested, and charged with murder.
-The charges were later dropped.
+The camera crew had been assigned to cover rival political groups protesting in Denver.
+Keltner had told a cameraman to stop filming him; Dolloff then approached Keltner.
+Keltner slapped Dolloff before spraying him with bear spray, and moments later Dolloff shot Keltner.
+Dolloff was arrested, investigated for first-degree murder, and charged with second-degree murder.
+The charge was later dropped.

+In 2023, Wizards of the Coast hired Pinkerton to seize products from the March of the Machine: The Aftermath card set for the trading card game Magic: The Gathering from YouTuber Dan Cannon of oldschoolmtg.
+Cannon had published a video on YouTube showing the contents of an order received ahead of the release date from a local game store.
+Pinkerton used intimidation and legal servings to force compliance.
+According to Wizards of the Coast, this was done after several attempts had been made to contact the individual in private, with no response.